Skip to main content

 What Drives Commercial Costs

-- •Egress requirements: Door widths, exit counts based on occupancy load
+• Egress requirements: 42-inch minimum aisle width, exit door counts based on IBC occupancy load calculations

 Why Commercial Can Be Less Expensive

-- •Open floor plans: Fewer interior walls means less framing and drywall
+• Open floor plans: Fewer interior walls means less metal stud framing and drywall—polished concrete or epoxy floors eliminate flooring costs entirely

 T&M Works for Commercial

 Our Time & Materials model works exceptionally well for commercial clients.
 We figure out almost all costs during pre-construction, so even though it's T&M, your budget is solid.
-You get flexibility for unknowns in older buildings—especially electrical and plumbing—without paying fixed-bid bloat.
-Commercial buildings are just as old as our houses, so there are always question marks until demo starts.
+You get flexibility for unknowns in older buildings—especially outdated electrical panels, galvanized plumbing, or asbestos tile that requires abatement—without paying fixed-bid bloat.
+Many of St. Pete's commercial buildings date to the 1920s-1960s, so there are always question marks until demo starts.

 Ready to Discuss Your Commercial Project?